History of fencing: Olympic event

 Only Foil and Sabre events were part of the first Olympic Games in the summer of 1896. Épée was introduced in 1900 (Paris).
 Foil was omitted from the 1908 (London) Olympics, but since 1912, fencing events for every weapon—Foil, Épée and Sabre—have been held at every Summer Olympics.

 Women's foil was first competed at the Olympics in 1924 in Paris.
 The (so called) 'advanced weapons', Épée and Sabre deemed unsuitable or inappropriate for women, were not included in the Olympic program until late in the 20th century.
 Women's Épée events were first introduced in 1996 (Atlanta) Olympics and Women's Sabre events in 2000 (Sydney).

 In the early years of competition fencing, four judges determined whether a touch had been made.
 Two side judges stood behind and beside each fencer, watching for hits made by that fencer.
 A director observed from several metres away.
 At the end of each action, the director called "Halt," described the action, and then polled the judges.
 If the judges differed, or abstained, the director could overrule.
 The Director (also referred to head referee) always has the final say.
 What he says goes.
 The only way for a call to be changed is for one of the competitors to ask for a review (protest).
 If the Director acknowledged his own error, he may change the call.

-Though it was universally used, this method had serious limitations.
-This is described by the London newspaper, the Daily Telegraph & Courier, on June 25, 1896:
+Though it was universally used, this method had serious limitations, as described by the London newspaper, the Daily Telegraph & Courier, on June 25, 1896: